cheul0518/CS528/Lab2/Source/README.md

-### This directory is for keeping references for better readability
+### This directory is for keeping references

 1. D. Schneider.
 Fresh Phish, How a recently discovered flaw in the Internet’s Domain Name Sys- tem makes it easy for scammers to lure you to fake Web sites.
-IEEE Spectrum, 2008 http: //spectrum.ieee.org/computing/software/fresh-phish
+IEEE Spectrum, 2008 : http://spectrum.ieee.org/computing/software/fresh-phish

 <br />